The 5e Bard Class Reorchestrated

 Bardic Inspiration

-Regardless of whether you succeed or fail together, you expend a use of this ability and your performance ends until you use this ability again.
-If you have the Counterpoint feature, you don't expend a use or end your performance when the roll fails.
+Regardless of whether you succeed or fail together, you expend a use of this ability.
+If you are at least level 5, you have the Counterpoint feature and don't expend a use when the roll fails.

-You can use this feature twice, and you regain any expended uses when you finish a short or long rest.
-Your Bardic Inspiration die changes from a d6 to larger dice and you get more uses of this ability when you reach certain levels in this class, as shown in the Bard Progression Table
+*Your Bardic Inspiration die changes from a d6 to larger dice and you get more uses of this ability when you reach certain levels in this class, as shown in the Bard Progression Table.

 Bard Spellcasting